Sovinder/CSE-312-SJTM-Project/README.md

     4. Navigate to the "Join a Team" page.
         a.
 Assert that the created team is now displayed.
         b.
 Send a chat message in chat room and verify that the team name appears next to username.
-    5. Logout and register/login to a different account
+    5. Open a different browser, register and login with a different account.
     6. Navigate to the "Join a Team"' page again.
         a.
 Verify that the team is still displayed.
     7. With this new user, join the team.